Vikaspogu/blog/content/posts/sm-jwt/index.md

 series = []
 +++

-In this article, I will share the setup for enabling Authentication and Authorization in Openshift Service Mesh with Keycloak
+In this article, I will share the setup for enabling Authentication and Authorization in OpenShift Service Mesh with Keycloak

-## Installing Openshift Service Mesh
+## Installing OpenShift Service Mesh

-Follow the [Installing Red Hat OpenShift Service Mesh](https://docs.openshift.com/container-platform/4.6/service_mesh/v1x/installing-ossm.html) guide for setup
+Follow the [Installing Red Hat OpenShift Service Mesh](https://docs.OpenShift.com/container-platform/4.6/service_mesh/v1x/installing-ossm.html) guide for setup

 Enable following configuration in your `ServiceMeshControlPlane` resource